SeepG/ticket-viewer/README.md

 * Express - 4.16.1
 * NPM as a packet manager gave us access to various libraries and programs and easily manage the installation process.
 * Visual Studio Code helped in writing source-code and supported debugging.

+### Prerequisites
+The first thing you need to have is Node.js on your computer.You can download the Node.js installer from the Node.js website at: https://nodejs.org/en/download/
+Once Node.js is installed, open a terminal and enter the command node --version to verify that it is installed correctly.
+This application is using Node 10.16.0 version.

 ## Installation